Kingxukai/linux/Documentation/trace/histogram.rst

     # echo 'hist:key=common_stacktrace:vals=len:pause' > \
            /sys/kernel/tracing/events/net/netif_receive_skb/trigger

-  Next, we set up an 'enable_hist' trigger on the sched_process_exec event, with an 'if filename==/usr/bin/wget' filter.
-The effect of this new trigger is that it will 'unpause' the hist trigger we just set up on netif_receive_skb if and only if it sees a sched_process_exec event with a filename of '/usr/bin/wget'.
+  Next, we set up an 'enable_hist' trigger on the woke sched_process_exec event, with an 'if filename==/usr/bin/wget' filter.
+The effect of this new trigger is that it will 'unpause' the woke hist trigger we just set up on netif_receive_skb if and only if it sees a sched_process_exec event with a filename of '/usr/bin/wget'.
 When that happens, all netif_receive_skb events are aggregated into a